 We had the incredible opportunity to spearhead three consecutive Olympic campaigns for Visa.

 Starting in 2008 and the Beijing games.
 Games that were beset by the allegations of human rights violations, which had marketers running scared.
 So we came up with Go World.
 An idea that didn't celebrate a product, it celebrated humanity.
 Simply telling the stories of the amazing athletes that help to bring the world a little closer together every few years.

 It quickly became Visa’s most successful sponsorship campaign ever and was the first Olympic campaign to do real-real time ads.
 Congratulating Michael Phelps, and others, seconds after their victories happened.

 There were a lot of animal welfare organizations in LA.
 But not a lot of coordination between them.
 We came up with the No-Kill Coalition, and NKLA, to bring together all of the different organizations and unite them in a common cause.
 Specifically making Los Angeles into a no-kill city.
 And it's been wildly successful.
 Completely changing the way pets are adopted in the city.
 Partially due to NKLA adoptions centers, which we helped design, and which make the experience an incredibly positive one.
-Most importantly, by 2017, Los Angeles is set to become a no-kill city.
+Most importantly, as of 2018, Los Angeles has become a no-kill city.